sciZer0/7/v/README.md

 ## New Approach to Consensus or Extremely Efficient True-Decentralization

-This new approach allows us to reach consensus highly efficiently.
+This new approach allows us to reach consensus extremely efficiently.

 The approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing massive hash-works (unlike POW).

 At the same time, the approach includes Solana's Proof-Of-History mechanism — but again, in the  whole, the consensus is happening without stakes.

-The whole trick is that this approach might be efficiently used only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.
+The whole trick is that this approach might be efficiently used only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.

 <p align="center"><b>For reference, about Solana</b></p>